meodien99/meodien99/README.md

 I am Software developer with hands-on experience in remote frontend development, interested in web development 🌐, game engines 🎮, graphics 🎨, backend-system 🏛️ and blockchain/trading-strategy bots 🤖, diving into learning Computer Graphics for now 💅.

-TypeScript 📘 & Rust 🦀 are my favorite programming languages to use (lol even thought I am very new to Rust).
+TypeScript 📘 & Rust 🦀 are my favorite programming languages to use.
 But I know many more!

+Currently exploring AI and its applications.

 <h4>Things I code with</h4>
 <p>